 Prepare before you fly

 At Ireland West Airport, your safety and a smooth journey are our top priorities.
 Our security screening uses modern technology and professional, friendly staff to keep queues moving while meeting all aviation safety standards.
-Here you will find tips on how to prepare for security, what you can and can’t bring, how customs and immigration work on arrival, and the current rules for liquids in your hand luggage, so that you can travel with confidence from Ireland West Airport.
+Here you will find tips on preparing for security, what you can and can’t bring, customs and immigration information, and the current rules for liquids in your hand luggage, so that you can travel with confidence from Ireland West Airport.

 Preparing for security screening